DmitryBondarenko1/solid-spoon/ConsoleColor.md

  1. Open the **Settings/Preferences** dialog.
  2. Navigate to **Editor** -> **General** -> **Color Scheme** -> **Console Colors**.
  3. Select the IntelliJ IDEA color scheme you want to customize from the **Scheme** dropdown list at the top of the menu.
-For more information about the color schemes in Itellij IDEA, see the Color Schemes section.
+For more information about the color schemes in the Itellij IDEA, see the [Color Schemes](ColorScheme.md) section.
  4. Open the **Console** section in the **Console Colors** dialog.
  5. Select the desired console area you want to customize.
 See **Table 1** below for the available options.